ariannamethod/nicole/README.md

 ---

-## Operational substrate (AMLK)
+## Operational substrate (AMLK, or: the kernel that said no to chaos)

-The Arianna Method Linux Kernel (AMLK) underpins Nicole’s experiments.
-Distilled from Alpine sources, it delivers a determinist ic nucleus where boot time trends toward \(T_{boot} \approx O(1)\) regardless of userland noise.
+The Arianna Method Linux Kernel (AMLK) is what happens when you take Alpine Linux, distill it down to its deterministic essence, and tell entropy to fuck off.
+Boot time approaches O(1) regardless of what userland is doing, because AMLK simply refuses to tolerate nondeterministic behavior.
 OverlayFS, ext4 journaling, na mespaces, and cgroups compose a reproducible phase space so compiled modules can evolve without interference from ambient entro py.